Why you need a robust GP partnership agreement

-With the primary care landscape changing rapidly, it’s vital for GP partnerships to have a written partnership agreement drawn up by a specialist solicitor – and to keep it up to date.
-We’ve asked Oliver Pool, Partner, VWV, to explain why.
+With the primary care landscape changing rapidly, it’s vital for GP partnerships to have a written partnership agreement drawn up by a specialist solicitor - and to keep it up to date.
+Oliver Pool, Partner at VWV explains.

 Partnerships at will